The right help, at the right time, in the right place.

-If you feel your family or a family you know would benefit from support, you can complete the Request for Support form and email to email@example.com.
-Alternatively you can call 01642 526526 or visit our Child and Family Support page.
+If you feel your family or a family you know would benefit from support, you can complete the Request for Support form and email it to the Early Help Assesment Team at firstname.lastname@example.org , alternatively you can telephone 01642 526526.

 This process applies to all professionals working with, or coming into contact with, all children, young people and families.

 This form enables professionals to assess a child's competency to consent.

 This will help professionals to understand the assessment areas and provides suggested questions.

 For those agencies that do not work directly with children, but believe the EHA may benefit the family.

 This form requires consent, and consent must be obtained from a parent/carer and/or a Fraser competent young person before starting the assessment.

 This form is for the assessment on siblings and other children in the family situation.